-Scale of Adoption at Our College (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 access to credit courses through the Adult Special Admit program.
-Engineering developed an "Engineering Summer Cohort" program that enrolls recent high school graduates; and has developed several course articulations with local high school engineering programs.
-Term, if at scale or scaling: Fall 2021 Recent Progress Implementing Practice Scale of Adoption at Our College (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Equity Considerations in Area 3: How does the institution support advisors to incorporate engaging, proactive, and culturally relevant advising practices to better support underrepresented students' success in their programs?
-How does the college ensure that underrepresented students are not disproportionately directed away from competitive, limited access programs?
-How does the college integrate academic and student support services into pathways so that the support is unavoidable and therefore less stigmatized?
-How does the college ensure that low-income students' financial stability needs (e.g., nutrition, transportation, childcare, public benefits, emergency assistance) are being met so they can make progress toward program completion? □ Not occurring □ Not systematic □ Planning to scale X Scaling in progress Updates in 2021 since last SOAA submission: EAB Navigate software has been further developed to provide more Significant Next Steps for Spring and Fall 2022: • Leverage data coaching and the Completion Center to help programs pull completion reports for their certificates ı Scale of Adoption at Our College o incorporate engaging, processented students are not and student support services are students' financial stability ward program completion Not occurring Not systematic Planning to scale at Our College which term (e.g., fall 2015) the college first reached this point) access to credit courses through the Adult Special Admit program. • Engineering developed an "Engineering Summer Cohort" program that enrolls recent high school graduates; and has developed several course articulations with local high school engineering programs.
-Term, if at scale or scaling: Fall 2021 Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) o incorporate engaging, proactive, and culturally relevant advising practic resented students are not disproportionately directed away from competing students support services into pathways so that the support is unavoidant estudents' financial stability needs (e.g., nutrition, transportation, childs oward program completion?
-Not occurring Updates in 2021 since last SOAA submission: Planning to scale EAB Navigate software has been further
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 developed several course articulations with local high school engineering programs.
+Term, if at scale or scaling: Fall 2021 Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022

+- How does the institution support advisors to incorporate engaging, proactive, and culturally relevant advising practices to better support underrepresented students' success in their programs? - How does the college ensure that underrepresented students are not disproportionately directed away from competitive, limited access programs? - How does the college integrate academic and student support services into pathways so that the support is unavoidable and therefore less stigmatized? - How does the college ensure that low-income students' financial stability needs (e.g., nutrition, transportation, childcare, public benefits, emergency assistance) are being met so they can make progress toward program completion?

-Recent Progress Implementing Practice
+3. KEEPING STUDENTS ON PATH Significant Next Steps for Spring and Fall ☐ Not occurring Updates in 2021: EAB Navigate software has been further 2022: ☐ Not systematic a.
+Advisors monitor which program every developed to provide more Leverage data coaching and the student is in and how far along the ☐ Planning to scale Completion Center to help programs pull opportunities to connect with students student is toward completing the X Scaling in progress based on their major and/or career completion reports for their certificates program requirements. cluster.
+Students can now be grouped and degrees. ☐ At scale by cohort and special programs (e.g., Explore opportunities to make Bridge). monitoring more proactive so that intrusive advising and counseling can be scaled.